Get your CV fit for the recovery

 - The art of the perfect CV – A 10-point plan for success

 - How compelling is your CV?

 Put the effort into your CV, and let it work really hard for you.
 Give it the right content and attributes to secure you that all-important meeting.
 At which point it’s very much ‘on you’ to add your personality and bring your leadership & communications skills to life.

-Matt Cockbill leads the IT & Digital Leadership practice for Berwick Partners.
+Matt Cockbill is a Partner in the CIO & Technology Officers Practice for Odgers Berndtson.
 A search consultant since the mid-nineties, Matt has successfully recruited through a number of recessions.
 He also spent a period delivering career consulting for a FTSE listed outplacement and career coaching firm.